salujajaskeerat/ELP305-TribeD-documentation/index.md

 2. 3500W 24V-240V Inverter

-The following table shows the specifications of the Inverter used :
+The following table (Table 23) shows the specifications of the Inverter used :

 | Property            | Specification                                 |
 | ------------------- | --------------------------------------------- |